 To assist the Department in fulfilling its responsibilities under the Government Performance and Results Act, Pub.L.
-103-62, applicants that receive funding under this solicitation must provide data that measures the results of their work.
-For this solicitation, OJJDP has identified mandatory performance measures (outlined in the table below) and will require applicants selected for funding to submit data during the grant period.
-In their proposal narrative, applicants must describe their understanding of the mandatory performance measures and must discuss their data collection methods.
+103-62, applicants that receive funding under this solicitation must provide data that measure the results of their work.
+For this solicitation, OJJDP has identified mandatory performance measures (outlined in the table below) and will require grantees to submit data during the grant period.
+In their proposal narrative, applicants must describe their understanding of the mandatory performance measures and discuss their data collection methods.
 Mandatory performance measures for this solicitation are as follows:

-Objectives Performance Measures Data Grantee Provides To develop or sustain a national membership organization for children's advocacy center programs providing a coordinated investigation and comprehensive response to victims of child abuse.
+Objectives Performance Measures Data Grantee Provides To help new and existing advocacy centers develop multiagency and coordinated responses to improve services provided in underserved areas.
 The following are mandatory measures for grant recipients.
-OJJDP has an online system (www.ojjdp-dctat.org) for grantee transmittal of performance measures data.
-For detailed information on specific measures and resources, see OJJDP's Performance Measures Web page. (ojjdp.ncjrs.gov/grantees/pm.
-To develop and promulgate membership criteria for eligibility, disseminate information among current and potential member organizations, and facilitate communication among members.
-To develop innovative strategies for providing coordinated and comprehensive multidisciplinary services to child victims of abuse and their families for member programs.
-Percent of advocacy centers/ programs implementing an evidence-based program/ practice.
-During the reporting period: Number of programs implementing an evidence-based program/ practice.
+OJJDP has an online system (www.ojjdp-dctat.org) for grantee transmittal of performance measure data.
+For detailed information on specific measures and resources, see OJJDP's Performance Measures Web page.

+To help new and existing advocacy centers increase the quality of services provided to (ojjdp.ncjrs.gov/grantees/pm.
+During the reporting period: child abuse victims and their families.
+To help new and existing Percent of advocacy centers/ programs implementing an evidence-based program or practice.
+Number of advocacy centers/ programs implementing an evidence-based program or practice. advocacy centers reduce barriers to comprehensive and multidisciplinary services for child abuse victims and their families.
 Percent of child victims/ families served with whom an evidence-based program or practice was used.
-Number of child victims/families served with whom an evidence-based program/practice was used.
-Number of child victims/ families served.
-Number of child victims/families served.
+Number of child victims/families served with whom an evidence- based program or practice was used.
+To develop and promulgate eligibility criteria for funding, develop and publish request Number of victims of child victims/families served.
+Number of victims of child victims/ families served. for proposals, disseminate information, and provide oversight and award administration.
 Percent of children with a current report of substantiated or indicated child abuse/ neglect.
 Number of children served with a current report of substantiated or indicated child abuse/neglect.
 Percent of children served who successfully exited the program (through reunification, adoption, or legal guardianship).
-Number of children served who successfully exited the program Compared to the previous reporting period:

-Percent increase in number of hours of direct service provided to child victims/families.

-Number of hours of direct service provided to child victims/ families.
+Number of children served who successfully exited the program.
+Compared to the previous reporting period: Percent increase in number of hours of direct service provided to child victims/families.
+Number of hours of direct service provided to child victims/families.
 Percent decrease in number of children who were victimized/ revictimized.
 Number of children who were victimized/revictimized.

-Percent increase in number of planning/training activities conducted by the center.
+Percent increase in the number of planning/training activities conducted.
 Number of planning/training activities conducted.

-Percent increase in the number of program materials (designed to which assist in preventing/reducing the number of child victims) distributed to programs, centers, staff, etc."
+Percent increase in number of center/program materials developed to assist in preventing/reducing the number of child victims.
 Number of center/program materials developed.
+Percent increase in the number of program materials (designed to assist in preventing/reducing the number of child victims) distributed to programs, centers, staff.
+Number of center/program materials distributed to programs, center, staff.

 Percent of individuals trained who demonstrate increased knowledge of the program area.
 Number of staff trained.

-Number of staff exhibiting increased knowledge of the program, as measured by a pre- and post-training test.

-Percent increase in number of policies changed, improved, or rescinded as a result of the program.
+Number of trained staff demonstrating increased knowledge of the program area, as measured by a pre- and post- training test Percent increase in number of policies changed, improved, or rescinded as a result of the program.
 Number of policies changed, improved, or rescinded as a result of the program.